e271828e/Flight.jl/docs/notes/design/framework_spec.md

 exact-match rule when applied mid-expression, so the leniency costs nothing.
 Schema-visible freezing is a recorded door (§16.10).

-**Uniform across all probed functions.** `f` checks against the state field set at the activation's `T` (§9.1's structural derivative completeness made operational); guards against their probe-derived condition form (below); `g` against the `z` shape; handlers' partial
+**Uniform across all probed functions.** `f` checks against the **flat layout image** of the state field set at the activation's `T` — per field, the shape of the backing block that field occupies (§9.1: `RQuat` → four reals at `T`, `Ranged{T,a,b}` → `T`, `SVector{3,T}` → itself), the predicate being "every field scatters into its block at `T`", which is what makes derivative completeness structural rather than a matter of author discipline; guards against their probe-derived condition form (below); `g` against the `z` shape; handlers against the §5.2 return law, key by key.

+**Handler returns, key by key.** The returned NamedTuple's key set is checked
-`m`-updates against a names-subset-with-matching-types predicate — still a type-level computation that folds when inferred.
-The handler completeness asymmetry is storage-shaped: `x⁺` must be complete because `x` lives in a flat buffer written back wholesale, while `m⁺` may be partial because `m` lives in per-field cells where a partial merge is the natural write.
+first: an unknown key, or a key naming a store the component does not declare, is a build error with did-you-mean against `{x, m}` narrowed to the stores that exist — the bundle law's classification running in the return direction.
+Then, per present key: `x` must be **complete** against the state field set (and conformant at `T` like any state value), while `m` may be **partial**, checked against a names-subset-with-matching-types predicate — still a type-level computation that folds when inferred.
+An absent key is not an error and not a no-op to diagnose: it is the handler saying it does not touch that store.
+The completeness asymmetry is storage-shaped: `x` must be complete because it lives in a flat buffer written back wholesale, while `m` may be partial because `m` lives in per-field cells where a partial merge is the natural write.

 **Guards have two admissible forms** (§2.1), so their check is form-aware